 (Quick update for 2020: To clarify… Adobe now calls the traditional desktop version of Lightroom “Lightroom Classic.”
-It’s app icon is a black square with a light blue border and “Lr” in he center.
+It’s app icon is a black square with the letters “LrC” in the center.
 The cloud version is called “Lightroom”.
-It’s app icon is a black square with rounded corners and a teal border and “Lr” in the center.
+It’s app icon is a black square with “Lr” in the center.

 Both of these can be installed on your laptop, but resist the urge!
 If you use Lightroom Classic, you do not need to install the cloud version.

 There is also a mobile version that can be installed on mobile devices, like your iPod and iPhone.
 This is available in the Apple App Store or wherever you get your mobile apps from.
 If you have an Adobe subscription, it will sync with either version of Lightroom you have on your desktop.
 It also has a camera that shoots in RAW on your mobile device!
 I do use this!)